alexkof/pdeploy/README.md

 - Accept the self-signed certificate warning in your browser

 ### Can't Login to Cockpit
-- If you skipped user setup during init, create admin user: `ssh user@server 'adduser admin && usermod -aG sudo admin'`
+- If you skipped user setup during Cockpit installation, create admin user: `ssh user@server 'adduser admin && usermod -aG sudo admin'`
 - Root login is disabled by default in Cockpit for security
 - Use the admin user you created, not root
 - Or use the SSH tunnel method: `./cockpit-tunnel.sh`